mobilizeamerica/api/README.md

 Status: RESTRICTED

-Please email support@mobilizeamerica.io to request access to this endpoint.
+Please email support@mobilize.us to request access to this endpoint.

 Create a new in-person Event for an given organization.